7Cedars/snapshot-dashboard-next/README.md

 Sorted on priority, issues to address

 - limit amount of selected spaces to N (30?)
+- add colours to colour palette
 - fix all runtime errors
-- fix behaviour of time Range slider + layouting
+- fix behaviour of time Range slider + layouting (WIP)
 - make notation in URL more efficient space -> s
 - load dates in URL on start of app.
-- fix / implement dynamic resizing of heatmap
 - limit rerenders of dashboard
 - implement testing using cyprus
-- develop landing page
+- implement landing page
 - implement notifications
+- implement saved searches
 - deploy on vercel.com
 - enable darkmode
 - add content of FAQ, landing page
+- add (abbreviated) names in heatmap
 - add names in network diagram.
 - make network diagram interactive.
 - write documentation, add / update comments in code.